-Second, I have little tolerance for basic questions: if you could answer your question with a quick trip to Wikipedia, a Google search, Stanford Encyclopedia of philosophy, or opening the Mishneh Berurah, then do so.
+Fourth, I have little tolerance for basic questions: if you could answer your question with a quick trip to Wikipedia, a Google search, Stanford Encyclopedia of philosophy, or opening the Mishneh Berurah, then do so.
 I am not teaching a class here.

-Fourth, no comments with an overly harsh tone, snark, or condescension to major authors.
+Sixth, no comments with an overly harsh tone, snark, or condescension to major authors.
 And no snappy reactions to the title of a post that has little to do with the content of the post.

-Sixth, please dont show up with lists of articles from Rambi or well known Torah journals.
+Eighth, please dont show up with lists of articles from Rambi or well known Torah journals.
 Add to the discussion not to trading names of articles.

-Seventh, try to avoid self-advertising and links.
+Ninth, try to avoid self-advertising and links.
 I have WordPress set to limit links in order to keep out as much spam as possible.

 I allow comments in the hope that reader input will spur thinking in interesting directions.
 If your comment does not add to the intellectual discussion then this is not the place.